nahid619/Swag-Labs-Automation-Testing/README.md

 ```bash
 java -version
 ```
-If Java is not installed, download(LTS version) it from:<br> https://www.oracle.com/apac/java/technologies/downloads/#jdk21-windows
+If Java is not installed, download it from:[JAVA_JDK_LTS_version]https://www.oracle.com/apac/java/technologies/downloads/#jdk21-windows
 <br>
 Make sure to set the JAVA_HOME environment variable and add it to your system path.